 - Data breaches caused by viruses, trojans, and other forms of malware

-Types of Security for Paper Records
+Security of Paper Records Tips

 Locked Storage Areas

 Using locks in storage areas like filing cabinets is the first and easiest method for securing paper files.
-By keeping them locked it will keep prying eyes away and the records safe from theft.
+By keeping them locked, it will keep prying eyes away and the records safe from theft.